 01 of 10

 Whether you want to make an embroidered bracelet or purchase a project for a stitching friend, DMC's Faux Leather Cuffs are a great way to wear some embroidery.
-They come in several colors and they have free patterns designed for the cuffs too.
+They come in several colors and have free patterns designed for the cuffs.
 For a different look, RedGateStitchery sells thin stitchable leather bracelet kits.

 Both styles are good for cross stitch and other simple embroidery stitches.

 This Happy Hours Embroidered Ring is just one of the many stunning jewelry pieces that Dutch artist Corina Rietveld makes.
 Each item starts with her handmade silver and ceramic bases, followed by hand embroidery in the form of cross stitch.
 She offers earrings, bracelets, necklaces, and rings, all in her distinct style.
 Some items can even be customized!

 03 of 10

 Sami Teasdale shows how to make these embroidered button earrings over at Sew Hip.
 They're perfect for a last-minute gift or stocking stuffer, but you may want to make a few sets to keep on hand.
 The basic idea with these is to add embroidered embellishments to printed fabric, make covered buttons, and then turn them into earrings.
 If you're crafty, you'll surely find other ways to apply this to making other types of accessories too!